Shiva131149/Shiva131149/README.md

 - 👀 I’m interested in Robotics
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on both Robotics and Data Science
-- 📫 How to reach me Shiva
+- 📫 You can reach me here, ganjishivateja131149@gmail.com

 <!---
 Shiva131149/Shiva131149 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.